purseclab/Sass-LLVM-Lifter/README.md

 ## Type Analysis Heuristics

-Because SASS is untyped, NVLift infers variable types dynamically using heuristic analysis based on instruction opcodes and modifiers.
+Since SASS is untyped, NVLift infers variable types dynamically using heuristic analysis based on instruction opcodes and modifiers.

 For example:
 - **Modifier hints:** `IMAD.WIDE R2, R4, R5, c[0x0][0x160]` informs the lifter that `R2`, `R4`, `R5`, and `c[0x0][0x160]` are Integers. `R4` and `R5` are 32-bit scalars, whereas the destination (`R3||R2`) and constant memory are treated as 64-bit wide.